antonioalmeida/feup-comp/README.md

 #### PROS:
-(Identify the most positive aspects of your tool)

 In addition to the requested features, our tool features a few additional optimizations:

   - Use of lower cost instructions in the cases of: `iload`, `istore`, `astore`, `aload`
   - Loading constants to the stack (use of `iconst`, `bipush`, `sipush`, `ldc`)
   - Use of `iinc`
-  - Can call `main` function

 #### CONS: